fafalone/MultiPathContextMenu/README.md

 **Changelog**
 - v1.2 (22 Jun 2025) - Demonstration of 2 similar more efficient methods of setting the search
                      scope, using undocumented interfaces and APIs, see SHUndoc.twin for details.
-Note whether these work on Vista/7 and 11+ is unknown, I'm only sure about 8 and 10.
+These do not work on Windows 7, and on 8 only Undoc v1 works.
 For most apps, I recommend sticking to the original method, which uses all documented interfaces/APIs.
 - v1.1 (18 Jun 2025) - Support IContextMenu3/2 HandleMenuMsg routing; fix custom owner/coord use
 - v1.0 (17 Jun 2025) - Initial release.